pdinklag/pm/README.md

 This library provides an extensible high-level API for measuring performance data of C++20 applications.

+## Usage

+**Brief**: Add `pm` or `pm-malloc` to your CMake target dependencies, depending on whether you want to link with or without memory allocation tracking.

+### Without Memory Allocation Tracking

+If you do not need memory allocation tracking, pm can be used as a header-only library.

+The library defines the interface target `pm`.
+Adding it as a dependency will automatically add the include directory to your target.

+Note that the `MallocCounter` meter can be used, so any code using it will remain compilable.
+All metrics will simply report zero.

+### With Memory Allocation Tracking

+If you do need memory allocation tracking, the library must be built with the `PM_MALLOC` macro defined and linked against.
+The easiest way to do this is to add the `pm-malloc` target to your CMake dependencies.

+**Memory allocation tracking adds a slight runtime overhead.** It is recommended to not even include it in any production builds.
+To deactivate it, simply link against `pm` *instead of* `pm-malloc` (see [Without Memory Allocation Tracking](#without-memory-allocation-tracking)).

+The runtime overhead stems from the fact that pm overrides `malloc` and friends, and does some bookkeeping for every allocation or free.
+While this is kept to a minimum and should not create much of an impact, to a small extent, it always will.

+You cannot use pm's memory allocation tracking together with any other library that overrides `malloc`.
+For example, it is not compatible to [malloc_count](https://github.com/bingmann/malloc_count) (but it provides the same core functionality, anyway).
+Furthermore, memory allocation tracking will not work if you run your application with `valgrind`.

 ## Documentation

 The governing concept of pm is *phase-based* measurements using *meters*.
 The programmer defines phases of their application during which a selection of meters measure performance data.
 Consider the following simple example, where we measure the memory allocations and the required time of a rather simple computation: